opengeospatial/Temporal-Abstract-Spec/README.md

 Until more work is done, please see and use the repo Wiki to gather information and draft documents.

+The main content of the draft Abstract Conceptual Model is in [Section 6](https://github.com/opengeospatial/Temporal-Abstract-Spec/blob/master/abstract-specification/sections/06-other-clauses.adoc).

 ## About this document